Workers Comp Vs Personal Injury?

 Personal injury refers to any harm caused to an individual as a result of someone else’s negligence or intentional actions.
 Personal injury claims can arise from a wide range of incidents, including car accidents, slip and falls, medical malpractice, and more.
 In order to pursue a personal injury claim, the injured party must be able to prove that the responsible party was negligent, and that their negligence directly caused the injury.

-Read More: Is Personal Injury Protection Required In West Virginia?
+Read More: Is Personal Injury Protection Required In Idaho?

 Personal injury claims can provide compensation for a variety of damages, including medical expenses, lost wages, pain and suffering, and more.
 Unlike workers compensation claims, personal injury claims are not limited to injuries sustained on the job, and can be pursued even if the injured party was not employed at the time of the incident.